frearkdev/frearkdev/README.md

 ## I'm a Developer & Nerd & Hardstyle Addicted

-- 📑 Working on Vyxel
+- 📑 CEO - Static Development
 - 🌱 My projects are usually a big mess
-- 👨‍🎓 Currently in 8th grade.
+- 👨‍🎓 Currently in second year of high school.
 - ⚡ Favorite Quote: "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.".

 ### Connect with me: